kivy/kivy/doc/sources/gsoc.rst

       http://kivy.org/docs/guide/architecture.html#providers

   Expected Outcome:
     Full Working support for the embedded platforms.
-This would include suport for at least one of the backends for each core providers mentioned above to achieve feature parity with other patforms.
+This would include support for at least one of the backends for each core providers mentioned above to achieve feature parity with other platforms.

   - **Mentors**: Gabriel Pettier, Mathieu Virbel
   - **Requirements**: Access to specific embedded hardware.